 - Overloading of UPS or emergency generators

-- Emergency generator instability due to voltage distortion affects on the voltage regulator
+- Emergency generator instability due to voltage distortion effects on the voltage regulator

 IEEE 519-1992 defines harmonics as, “A sinusoidal component of a periodic wave or quantity having a frequency that is an integral multiple of the fundamental frequency.”
 This body is working to assist customers avoid the downside of VFD application.